This Android app allows you to find castles thar are near you. Currently the app includes only English and Welsh castles.

 York Minster East Window

-Building work on the East Window of York Minster until 1405.
+Building work on the East Window of York Minster took place until 1405.

 Tower built at Carlisle

-The tower and north transept at Carlisle were begun in 1400 and were completed in 1419.
+Construction of the tower and north transept at Carlisle Cathedral was begun in 1400 and completed in 1419.

 A plot to kill the new King